 The AZ-400 exam is part of Microsoft’s new role-based certification program.
-Candidates who already posses either the Microsoft Certified: Azure Administrator Associate certification or the Microsoft Certified: Azure Developer Associate certification will earn the Microsoft Certified: Azure DevOps Engineer Expert certification by passing the AZ-400 exam.
+Candidates who already possess either the Microsoft Certified: Azure Administrator Associate certification or the Microsoft Certified: Azure Developer Associate certification will earn the Microsoft Certified: Azure DevOps Engineer Expert certification by passing the AZ-400 exam.

 The AZ-400 exam tests your knowledge of seven key subject areas, and that’s how we’ve structured this Learning Path as well.
-We’ll start with skills needed for designing a DevOps strategy.
+We’ll start with the skills needed for designing a DevOps strategy.
 Next, we’ll get into implementing DevOps development processes.
 We'll also get into continuous integration and continuous delivery.
 As you move through the learning path, you'll learn about dependency management, application infrastructure, and implementing continuous feedback.

 - Design a DevOps strategy